 - Family friendly spots around the course

-The most popular places to watch the race are at the start and finish in Great Pulteney Street and more accessible points on the course, particularly at Churchill Bridge, Green Park, Park Lane and Queen Square.
-To get a good viewpoint at these locations you will may need to arrive 45mins to 1 hour before race start, and at peak times the pavements may become too crowded for infants, elderly or the infirm.
+The most popular places to watch the race will be at the start and finish on Royal Avenue and more accessible points on the course, particularly near Green Park Station and Churchill Bridge.
+To get a good viewpoint at these locations you will may need to arrive 30-45mins before race start, and at peak times the pavements may become rather crowded for small children, elderly or the infirm.

 - Lost Children, Lost Property, Injured Runners